rottaj/Amethyst/README.md

 </div>

 ## About the project
-Amethyst is a Command & Control (c2) written in Golang, C, and Qt C++.
+Amethyst is a Command & Control (c2) written in Golang, C, and Qt (C++).
 It was built as a side project to learn more about C&C frameworks and their development techniques.
-Development on this project has been discontinued for several reasons.
-Primarily, I have shifted focus to other interests and new project ideas.
-Additionally, transitioning to an arm processor and dependencies on Qt for Arm, which require XCode and iCloud login on apple devices, presented obstacles to continued development.
+I've stopped working on this project currently as I've shifted focus to other interests and new projects.. along with transitioning to a new processor, and dependencies for Qt on Arm (which require XCode and iCloud login) present obstacles for continued development.

 ## Agent
 The agent stub is written in C. It uses NTAPI (wrapped) functions to interact with the WinAPI.
 There is no indirect / direct syscall implementation.
 Data is transported via wininet, with GET requests containing the base64 encoded makeup (json) of the agent output within the URI.